andju/andju-know/docs/sport/cycling/kingdom-come-deliverance.md

 	- Church of Saint John of Nepomuk: Stands on the site of the former castle

 ### Food and accommodation
 While it's great that the area is untouristed, finding a place to eat can be tricky.
-You can have lunch at *Sázavská Kozlovna* near the train station in Sázava and I recommend going for dinner in Chocerady before ~19:00h.
+You can have lunch at *Sázavská Kozlovna*[^4] near the train station in Sázava and I recommend going for dinner in Chocerady before ~19:00h (e.g. in *Hospůdka Pod Hrádkem*[^5]).

-Also accommodations are sparse - but fortunately *Hotel Ostende* offers good value for the price.
+Also accommodations are sparse - but fortunately *Hotel Ostende*[^6] offers good value for the price.
 Bicycle storage: In the courtyard.

 ## Day 2: Chocerady - Týnec nad Sázavou